Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 But sometimes I am willing to pay a higher price for bombproof hiking gear, like my titanium cookware set.

-- And can be handed down to the next generation, in the case of a titanium cookware set that is handled with care.
+And to be handed down to the next generation, in the case of a titanium cookware set that is handled with care, or a Coleman lantern treated with respect.

 If you're interested, my hiking equipment list, honed by many decades of trial and error, is ready for your perusal right there.

-Have I convinced you that hikers camp, and therefore need hiking camping equipment?
+Have I convinced you that hikers camp, campers hike, and therefore all of them need hiking camping equipment?

-But camping hiking equipment doesn't have universal applicability.
+But now you realize that camping hiking equipment doesn't have universal applicability.

 When scanning ads or trolling through gear stores, as a hiker you want to head for the backpacking and hiking items, not the camping equipment.